SkafteNicki/dtu_mlops/s10_extra/hyperparameters.md

         mysql -u root -e "CREATE DATABASE IF NOT EXISTS example"
         ```

-        you can also do this directly in python when calling the `create_study` command by also setting the
+        you can also do this directly in Python when calling the `create_study` command by also setting the
         `storage` and `load_if_exists=True` flags.

     3. Now we are going to create a Optuna study in our database